ThePowerOfSwift/shaders/blur/README.md

 ![](src/blur_deblur.gif)

 The blur effect could be animated in different ways.
 And the most complicated and beautiful one is the animation of the blur radius.
-In **SpriteKit** is implemented with `SKAttribute`.
+In **SpriteKit** it is implemented with `SKAttribute`.

 ```swift
 shader.attributes = [SKAttribute(name: "u_radius", type: .float)]